LizardByte/awesome-sunshine/README.md

 - [ResolutionAutomation](https://github.com/Nonary/ResolutionAutomation) - Automates changing the host resolution to match the client resolution of Moonlight.
 - [VsyncToggle](https://github.com/xanderfrangos/vsync-toggle) - Nvidia's toggle V-Sync.
 - [Windows Display Automation](https://github.com/fehbari/sunshine-scripts) - Automates system display changes, such as enabling a virtual display, adjusting resolution, refresh rate, HDR, G-Sync, and FPS limits for optimal streaming.

+## 🧪 Testing
+- [GamepadTester](https://hardwaretester.com/gamepad) - This tool displays the current state of your gamepads, inputs, joysticks, and anything else that can be reported by the HTML5 Gamepad Api.

 ## 📓 Guides
 - [LizardByte docs](https://docs.lizardbyte.dev/projects/sunshine) - Official documentation for Sunshine.